Surrogate's Courthouse: 1950s to 1990s

 The Hall of Records was renamed the Surrogate's Courthouse in 1962.
 The New York City Council adopted a resolution to rename the structure that October because most of the building's space was used by the court and related offices.
-During the mid-1960s, the government of New York City proposed a new Civic Center municipal building, which entailed destroying several surrounding buildings.
+By that decade, the records of the Surrogates' Court were spread across four stories of the building.
+During the mid-1960s, the government of New York City proposed a new Civic Center municipal building, which would have entailed destroying several surrounding buildings.
 The architects of the planned building had proposed the courthouse's eventual demolition because the plans called for the new building and City Hall to be the only structures in an expanded City Hall Park.
-The redevelopment plans were ultimately scrapped during the 1975 New York City fiscal crisis.
+Land acquisition began in late 1964, but the redevelopment plans were ultimately scrapped during the 1975 New York City fiscal crisis.